sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/delivering-impact-reviews.md

 1. [Share the impact review packet](https://help.lattice.com/hc/en-us/articles/360061983593-Share-Your-Team-s-Review-Packets-With-Summary-Remarks) with the Teammate in Lattice
 2. Follow up via Slack message to the Teammate and your People Partner informing them that you've shared the review packet and also **share promo/compensation letters**, if applicable.

 - The People Team will send each manager a folder in Google Drive with their team's merit letters.
-It is **very important** than you review each one for accuracy before sending to the teammate.
+It is **very important** that you review each one for accuracy before sending to the teammate.
   1. Sample Slack message for “Meeting or Exceeding High Bar” Teammates:
       > “Hi [Teammate name] - thank you for meeting with me today to go over your impact review.
 [Add optional specifics for great work.]
       > I’ve shared your impact review packet with you in Lattice [_and, if applicable_ - and am also sharing here a letter outlining your compensation change].